lightbulb-sun/kirbysuperstar-patch/README.md

 * Change button ``[B]`` to ``[A]``/``[Y]`` (for jumping, etc.)
 * Change button ``[A]`` to ``[X]`` (for helper, etc.)
 * Press ``[Select]`` to ditch copy ability without producing a helper
-* Change explanation text to new buttons
+* Change explanation text and arrows to new buttons

 ## Download
 The latest release can be found on the